angelahchan/d2000/readme.md

 To Run:

 This project will ONLY WORK WITH Android.
-It will not run in browser! iOS isn't reccommended.
+It will not run in browser! iOS isn't recommended.

 Go to https://expo.io/@angelahchan/d2000  and scan the QR Code using the expo app: https://play.google.com/store/apps/details?id=host.exp.exponent&hl=en